Glossary

 Alopecia : Hair loss

-Amylase increased : Increase in pancreas enzyme called amylase
+Amylase increased : Increase in a pancreas enzyme called amylase

 Anaemia : Decrease in the number of red blood cells